Federal Bank Q2 net profit up 49.6%

 Zee’s founding family plots a twist in the tale and stays in control

-Federal Bank reported a 49.6 per cent jump in its standalone net profit to ₹460.26 crore in the second quarter of the fiscal from ₹307.62 crore in the corresponding period a year ago.
+Federal Bank reported a 49.6 per cent jump in its standalone net profit at ₹460.26 crore in the second quarter of the fiscal from ₹307.62 crore in the corresponding period a year ago.

-Net NPA was at 1.12 per cent of net advances at the end of the second quarter from 0.99 per cent a year ago and 1.23 per cent as on June 30, 2021.
+Net NPA stood at 1.12 per cent of net advances at the end of the second quarter from 0.99 per cent a year ago and 1.23 per cent as on June 30, 2021.

 Zee’s founding family plots a twist in the tale and stays in control